Simple closed geodesics on hyperelliptic translation surfaces and classification theorem for translation surfaces in $\mathcal{H}^{\mathrm{hyp}}(4)$: Classification theorem for translation surfaces in

 \section{Classification theorem for translation surfaces in $\calhhyp(4)$}

-The classification theorem for compact surfaces claims that every orientation preserving compact surface of genus $g\geq 1$ is constructed from a sphere by gluing $g$ cylinders.
-In this section, we proof same kind of classification theorem for almost all translation surfaces in $\calhhyp(4)$.
+The classification theorem for compact surfaces claims that every oriented closed surface of genus $g\geq 1$ is topologically constructed from a sphere by gluing $g$ cylinders.
+In this section, we prove the same kind of classification theorem for almost all translation surfaces in $\calhhyp(4)$ with respect to their structures as translation surfaces.

 \defi{[Maximal cylinder and simple cylinder] Let $(X, \omega)$ be a translation surface and $\gamma$ a regular closed geodesic on $(X, \omega)$.
-A maximal cylinder for $\gamma$ is the union of all regular closed geodesics which are homotopic to $\gamma$ (see Proposition \ref{geod_rep}).
-A simple cylinder is a maximal cylinder each of whose boundary components is only one saddle connection. }
+A \emph{maximal cylinder} for $\gamma$ is the union of all regular closed geodesics that are homotopic to $\gamma$ (see Proposition \ref{geod_rep}).
+A \emph{simple cylinder} is a maximal cylinder each of whose boundary components is only one saddle connection. }